 There are two types of chicory plant.
-Whitloof is grown for the large root, which is used to make a coffee supplement.
+Witloof is grown for the large root, which is used to make a coffee supplement.
 It can also be forced to use the tender white leaves called Belgian endive.
 Radicchio is grown for the leaves, which may be in a tight head or a loosely packed bunch.
 Radicchio is best harvested very young before it turns bitter.

 There are many varieties of each type of chicory.

-Whitloof chicory plants to grow are:
+Witloof chicory plants to grow are: